So you want to buy a new phone:

 Is it worth the wait?

-Of course, it is no secret that new flagship phones are losing significantly in value in the first few months of their availability.
+It is no secret that new flagship phones are losing significantly in value in the first few months of their availability.
 This is the norm in a highly dynamic market with annual innovation cycles.
-Nevertheless, it is interesting to trace the curves of the decline in value (or better still the fall in retail prices) over the various product iterations.
+Nevertheless, it is interesting to trace the curves of the decline of retail prices over the various product iterations.

 So when is the best time to buy a new phone after its launch?
 Is it worth waiting a few more weeks?